rosafilgueira/dispel4py_workflows/tc_cross_correlation/README.md

 - Note: Other mappings can be used like, [simple](https://github.com/dispel4py/pegasus_dispel4py/blob/master/simple_experiment/command-job1.sh), [mpi](https://github.com/dispel4py/docker.openmpi/blob/master/command-postprocess.sh) or [storm](https://github.com/dispel4py/pegasus_dispel4py/blob/master/storm_experiment/command-job.sh).

-- The last step is to open the file " tc_cross_correlation/realtime_xcorr_input.jsn”.
-   You need to change the path of the file Copy-Uniq-OpStationList-NetworkStation.txt
+- The last step is to open the file " tc_cross_correlation/realtime_xcorr_input.jsn” and change the path of the file Copy-Uniq-OpStationList-NetworkStation.txt
-	“xxx/tc_cross_correlation/Copy-Uniq-OpStationList-NetworkStation.txt”

-	Explanation: The realtime_xcorr_input.jsn has the file’s path of the stations' name that realtime_prep.py workflow needs as input.
-	The  Copy-Uniq-OpStationList-NetworkStation.txt file only have a few, but you also have a file called "Uniq-OpStationList-NetworkStation.txt” with all the stations.
+	xxx/tc_cross_correlation/Copy-Uniq-OpStationList-NetworkStation.txt

-- You could change the realtime_xcorr_input.jsn for using Uniq-OpStationList-NetworkStation.txt instead of Copy-Uniq-OpStationList-NetworkStation.txt .
+- You could change the realtime_xcorr_input.jsn for using Uniq-OpStationList-NetworkStation.txt (it contains all the stations) instead of Copy-Uniq-OpStationList-NetworkStation.txt (it contains only a few of stations for testing the workflow).
+This data has been obtained from the [IRIS](http://ds.iris.edu/ds/nodes/dmc/earthscope/usarray/_US-TA-operational/) website.

 	{
     	"streamProducer" : [ { "input" : “/xxxxxxxxx/tc_cross_correlation/Uniq-OpStationList-NetworkStation.txt" } ]